doerschera/break-beats/coding-requirements.md

 - What APIs will be used?
 (Must use at least 2)
     - Soundcloud and SendGrid

-- Rough breakdown of tasks needed to be accomplished.
+- MVP ( Rough breakdown of tasks needed to be accomplished. )
  - Create the following funtionality:
-      - Create interface to search youtube
+      - search soundcloud for  using attributes like genre, artist, song, and album
+      -
+      - From the results create playlist with up to 3 songs, and length that is no more than 15 minutes
-      - create playlists from results
+      -
-      - end playlits to email
+      - send playlits over email
+      -
       - Send playlits to public wall
       - Add tag attributes to videos and playlists (might just playlist but might add option for individual video)

-- (Optional) Initial sketch of design.
+- (Optional)
+  - Mouse over prieview
+  - search results from multiple sites
+  - tempo filters
+  - up and down votes
+  - play song from the email in addition to the link back to the site
+  - share button (facebook twitter etc...)
+  -

+- Tasks

+  - API Research
+  -   Soundcloud
+    - soundcloud client id: 72006e568cc8f77ed2a5b68c4a8c1ca5
+    - Search and return
+  -
+  -   Firebase
+  -    Store search results: Search result -> Firebase
+  -

+  -   SendGrid
+  -
+  -
-  -  (...loading)
+  -